fernandezseb/Experimental-ClassDump/README.md

 Even though it is not set in stone, I will be trying to implement as much features as possible of JDK 8, in the free time that I have.

 ## Still to do
-* Showing the data to which the code is referring inline
 * Finish all attribute parsing
-* Complete all flag parsing
 * The last opcodes that are not implemented yet: lookuptable, wide
 * Print StackMapTable (other method/code attributes)
 * Make code work on platforms other than Windows (with MSVC)